 The European Programme for Integration and Migration (EPIM), a collaborative fund begun in 2005 and hosted by the Network of European Foundations (www.nef-europe.org), links the resources and expertise of foundations to strengthen the role of civil society in building inclusive communities and developing humane, sustainable responses to migration, based on Europe’s commitment to universal human rights and social justice.
 Its origins lie in early meetings with a number of prominent foundations, including King Baudouin Foundation, Joseph Rowntree Charitable Trust, Compagnia di San Paolo, Robert Bosch Stiftung, Bernard van Leer Foundation, Calouste Gulbenkian Foundation, and Atlantic Philanthropies.
-They saw the need for a network where private funders could coordinate their activities on migration a They wanted to address inefficiencies in how organizations were approaching funders and in how similar work was coordinated at different levels.
-Also, competences for policy-making on migration were increasingly shifted to the EU level where new engagement was needed accordingly.
+They saw the need for a network where private funders could coordinate their activities on migration and wanted to address inefficiencies in how organizations were approaching funders and in how similar work was coordinated at different levels.
+Also, competences for policy-making on migration had been increasingly shifted to the EU level, where new engagement accordingly was needed.

 The work on migration has become more challenging in Europe in the last few years, so more funders are joining this collaborative effort, and also internal EPIM changes have made it easier to join.

-EPIM provides €2.5 million to €3 million annually and has evolved into giving across six Thematic Funds, as shown below, and added onto the pooled funds the ability for funders to align funds, partly because some funders’ programs are nationally focused and pooling isn’t the best approach.
+EPIM provides €2.5 million to €3 million annually and has evolved into giving across six thematic funds.
+EPIM also added onto the pooled funds the ability for funders to align funds, partly because some funders’ programs are nationally focused and pooling isn’t the best approach.
 Funders choose which topic to be involved in and contribute to strategy design.
 Some volunteer to be part of a selection committee for grantees.

 Sommer is not sure the EPIM funders can achieve more systemic change just by being in a collaborative, but a recent survey of the funders revealed that they believe that EPIM has enabled them to achieve more impact than they could have had individually.
 Being a part of the Network of European Foundations reduces bureaucracy and enables fast disbursement of grants—funds can go to grantees before EPIM actually has money from the funders, because of the pooled funding.